Leo4j/JBreach/README.md

 The script includes several features to prevent account lockouts and avoid attempts with already used or successful credentials.
 It also allows users to choose whether they want to only generate a list of breached email:password pairs or if they want to proceed and test Active Directory with that list.

-Please note that a Dehashed account and API key are required to access the breached credentials.
+Finally, after a successful login attempt, the tool will check whether the user is a member of any privileged group such as Domain Admins.

 ### Use the following command to run the tool:

 `iex(new-object net.webclient).downloadstring('https://raw.githubusercontent.com/Leo4j/JBreach/main/JBreach.ps1')`

+Please note that a Dehashed account and API key are required to access the breached credentials.